 A new review

-on Alzheimer’s disease (AD) and coconut oil acknowledges some potentially helpful components of coconut oil, but says there are inconsistencies in the data to broadly recommend it.
+on Alzheimer’s disease (AD) and coconut oil acknowledges some potentially helpful components of coconut oil, but says there are too many inconsistencies in the data to broadly recommend it.
 It goes on to say “the use of coconut oil to treat or prevent AD is not supported by any peer-reviewed large cohort clinical data; any positive findings are based on small clinical trials and on anecdotal evidence.”
-The problem is a majority of research is done on animal and cell studies, which cannot translate to humans.
+The problem is a majority of research is done on via animal and cell studies, which cannot translate to humans.
 Dr. Greger has searched the literature and compiled important findings in his video: Does Coconut Oil Cure Alzheimer’s

 Since factors that affect AD risk include obesity, diabetes, and high cholesterol, we ought to focus on ways to reduce developing these diseases in the first place.
 Researchers seem to be grasping at one food, like coconut oil, but it’s always the total diet that matters most.
 Take this study